This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 I’m often asked by many colleagues, friends, or Twitter followers where to start with Amazon Web Services (AWS).
 In this post, I will try to explain where you should start in 2020.

-I’ll try to write this post as I wish I had in 2016 when I came into this technology.
+I’ll try to write this post as I wish I had when I got into this technology in 2016.

-Basically, with the number of AWS Services today (197 top-level services (April 2020)), you will need to find your path and specialty, you will not become “an” AWS expert.
+Basically, with the number of AWS services today (197 top-level services (April 2020)), you will need to find your path and specialty; you will not become “the” AWS expert.
 It’s not possible, or you will be a generalist expert…

-As in the ancient world, you were not an expert in: database administration, networking, hardware, OS, backups, or load-balancers.
-Same here for AWS, except there are even more available tools and services and counting.
+As in the ancient world, you were not an expert in database administration, networking, hardware, OS, backups, and load balancers.
+Same here for AWS, except there are even more available tools and services, and counting.

-AWS is an awesome big toolbox, made of a myriad of building blocks, it’s the philosophy: API first building blocks, pay as you go model, with a worldwide footprint.
+AWS is an awesome big toolbox, made of a myriad of building blocks.
+The philosophy is: API-first building blocks, a pay-as-you-go model, with a worldwide footprint.
 It is by far the most used Cloud Service Provider (CSP), with a market share of more than 60% in 2020.

 ๐ Jumpstart

-To start with AWS, I think you should follow where I started a few years ago, I had attended an AWSomeDay (in-person event), an introduction to AWS.
-The physical version, especially in our pandemic / lockdown period does not exist anymore, but a similar online presentation exists, or replay/equivalent versions on Youtube.
+To start with AWS, I think you should follow where I started a few years ago: I attended an AWSomeDay (in-person event), an introduction to AWS.
+The physical version, especially in our pandemic / lockdown period, does not exist anymore, but a similar online presentation exists, as well as replays / equivalent versions on YouTube.

 - Official AWSome Day Online Conference